ipsilon/eof/spec/eofv0_verkle.md

 (minimum number of bits needed for encoding `32`).
 Such encoding lowers the size overhead from 3.1% to 2.3%.

-### Encode only invalid pushdata (dense encoding)
+### Encode only invalid jumpdests (dense encoding)

 Alternate option is instead of encoding all valid `JUMPDEST` locations, to only encode invalid ones.
+By invalid `JUMPDEST` we mean a `0x5b` byte in any pushdata.

 This is beneficial if our assumption is correct that most contracts only contain a limited number of offending cases.
 Our initial analysis suggests this is the case, e.g. Uniswap router has 9 cases,